Is drawing Haram? Drawing is a lot like an addiction. Many people draw as a hobby. They chose drawing as their profession.

 Imam Nawabi has been very strict in this regard.
 He even claimed that there was consensus on it or the consensus of all the Imams.

 But he has questions on the claim of this consensus.
-It will be known from the next discussion.
+It will be known in the next discussion.

 Ibn Nuzaim has expressed doubts about the validity of Ijma. ‘